dansmyers/IntroToCS/README.md

 ### Assignments
 We'll have five kinds of assignments in this class:

-1. **Autograded reading questions** from the ZyBook.
+1. **Autograded reading questions** from the Runestone text.
 These are easy to answer if you complete the required reading.

-2. A set of **six programming assignments**.
-These will be done on the Replit platform, and you'll have one due approximately every two weeks.
-Each assignment consists of questions that will require you to write short Python programs, usually accompanied by tests that automatically evaluate your code.

-3. A set of **six required labs** that will be done in class on the days specified on the calendar.
-These labs emphasize data collection and scientific reasoning and are required for this class to count for the RFLA Science requirement.
-The other lab periods will be used for extra practice and working on the problem sets.

-4. **Challenge problems**, three or four during the semester, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.

-5. A **final project**, which will be your chance to choose and implement any program that you want using the features we've studied in the course.

-There are **no exams or quizzes** in this class.
-Your grade is based purely on your ability to complete the required programming assignments.
+2. A set of **five out-of-class programming assignments**.
+These involve writing larger, more substantial programs that combine multiple techniques.
+They also require you to practice program development skills.

+3. The **CMS120L lab meetings**.
+Each lab consists of practice programs or activities to reinforce the topics we're covering that week.
+Six of the labs also incorporate hypothesis-based data collection that allows this course to account for the RFLA Science requirement.
+The labs will be graded on **completion** and I'll be there with you during each session to help you and check your work-in-progress.

+4. Written midterm and final exams.
+The midterm will be given in-class on the day specified on the calendar and the final will be given at the time scheduled by the college.
+The final is not cumulative, but unavoidably builds upon the techniques that we cover in the first part of the class.
+The focus of both exams will be **reading and understanding program code**.

 ### Satisfactory Credit